Thomas Rhett: 2017–2020: Life Changes and Center Point Road

 On September 8, Rhett released his third studio album Life Changes.
 It includes the chart-topping singles "Craving You" featuring Maren Morris, "Unforgettable", and "Marry Me".
 The title track was released as the album's fourth single on April 16, 2018.
 The album's fifth single was "Sixteen".

 On March 1, 2019, Rhett released "Look What God Gave Her" as the lead-off single to his fourth studio album, Center Point Road.
 The following night, on Saturday Night Live, Rhett performed another new song from the album, called "Don't Threaten Me With a Good Time."
 The album was released on May 31.
 "Remember You Young" was the album's second single, while "Beer Can't Fix" featuring Jon Pardi was the third single.

 In 2020, Rhett released the standalone single "Be a Light", a star-studded collaboration featuring Reba McEntire, Hillary Scott, Chris Tomlin and Keith Urban.
 All proceeds earned from the song are donated to the MusiCares COVID-19 Relief Fund.
 Rhett won Entertainer of the Year at the 2020 Academy of Country Music Awards.
-He co-wrote the song "Don't Need the Whiskey" by Dallas Smith, released in August 2020.

-2021–present: Country Again and Where We Started
+2021–2023: Country Again and Where We Started

 In March 2021, Rhett announced a double album release, with the first part, Country Again: Side A, released on April 30, 2021.
 It includes the singles "What's Your Country Song" and "Country Again".
+The album sees Rhett return to his country roots, with stripped down songs that often include country elements, such as the fiddle.
+Six songs were co-written by his father, country singer Rhett Akins.
+Rhett released previews of some of the album's songs on Instagram during the COVID-19 pandemic.
+The second part of the album, Country Again: Side B, has yet to release.
+In March 2023, Rhett stated that the album had not come together because of his focus on releasing more high-energy music to play at live shows, but he still hoped to eventually release Side B.

-In November 2021, he released the single "Slow Down Summer", which is the lead single from his sixth studio album Where We Started, released on April 1, 2022.
-Rhett intends to release the album Country Again: Side B in late 2023.
+In November 2021, he released "Slow Down Summer", which was the lead single from his sixth studio album Where We Started, released on April 1, 2022.
+The album's second single, "Half of Me," was released on June 6, 2022 as a collaboration with Riley Green.
+Rhett released the album's third single, "Angels (Don't Always Have Wings)" on January 23, 2023.
+The album's latter two singles reached number one on the Country Airplay chart.
+The album also features collaborations with Katy Perry, Tyler Hubbard, and Russell Dickerson.

-Rhett also released a promotional single in 2022 titled "Death Row", which features guest vocals from Tyler Hubbard and Russell Dickerson.

-On October 21, 2022, Rhett released his EP Merry Christmas, Y'all.
+On October 21, 2022, Rhett released his EP Merry Christmas, Y'all, featuring his take on four Christmas classics.

+On September 29, 2023, Rhett released "20 Number Ones," a greatest hits album, in honor of "Half of Me" becoming his 20th number one single on the Country Aircheck/MediaBase chart.
+The album includes the bonus track "Mamaw's House," which was released as a single and features Morgan Wallen.